 What you can expectBy Mayo Clinic staff

-There are several breast biopsy procedures used to obtain a tissue sample from the breast.
+Several breast biopsy procedures are used to obtain a tissue sample from the breast.
 Your doctor may recommend a particular procedure based on the size, location and other characteristics of the breast abnormality.
-If it's not clear why you're having one type of biopsy instead of another, ask your doctor to explain the reasons in more detail.
+If it's not clear why you're having one type of biopsy instead of another, ask your doctor to explain.

-- Core needle biopsy.
+Core needle biopsy.
 This type of breast biopsy may be used to assess a breast lump that's visible on a mammogram or ultrasound or that your doctor feels (palpates) during a clinical breast exam.
-A radiologist or surgeon uses a thin, hollow needle — but not quite as thin as the needle used in fine-needle aspiration — to remove tissue samples from the breast mass.
-Several samples, each about the size of a grain of rice, are collected and analyzed to identify features indicating the presence of disease.
-Imaging techniques, such as mammography, ultrasound or MRI, are often used to guide the positioning of the needle used in a core needle biopsy.
+A radiologist or surgeon uses a thin, hollow needle to remove tissue samples from the breast mass, most often using ultrasound guidance.

-- Ultrasound-guided core needle biopsy.
+Ultrasound-guided core needle biopsy.
 This type of core needle biopsy involves ultrasound - an imaging method that uses high-frequency sound waves to produce precise images of structures within your body.
-During this procedure, you lie on your back on an ultrasound table.
-Using ultrasound, the radiologist locates the mass within your breast, makes a small incision to insert the needle and takes several core samples of tissue to be sent to a laboratory for analysis.
+During this procedure, you lie on your back or side on an ultrasound table.

-During surgery, the surgeon will attempt to remove the entire breast mass, along with the wire.
-To help ensure that the entire mass has been removed, the tissue is sent to the hospital laboratory to check the edges (margins) of the mass.
-If it's determined in the laboratory that cancer cells are present in the margins (positive margins), some cancer may still be in the breast and more tissue must be removed.
-If the margins are clear (negative margins), it's more likely that all the cancer has been removed.
+During surgery, the surgeon will attempt to remove the entire breast mass along with the wire.
+To help ensure that the entire mass has been removed, the tissue is sent to the hospital lab to check the edges (margins) of the mass.

 At the time of the breast biopsy, a tiny stainless steel marker or clip may be placed in your breast at the biopsy site.
-This is done so that your doctor or surgeon can easily find the area biopsied, for future monitoring or in the event that a follow-up procedure is needed to remove more tissue.
+This is done so that if your biopsy is positive, your doctor or surgeon can locate the biopsy area to remove more breast tissue surgically.